Diocese of Cork, Cloyne and Ross: Bishops

-Education and Faith Development
+Education and faith development

 There are a number Church of Ireland primary and secondary schools in the diocese, with the Bishop as the patron.
-There is also a Children's ministry which organizes events outside of the school system.
+There is also a children's ministry which organizes events outside the school system.
 Developing from the Bishop's Course in Theology, recently the Certificate in Christian Studies (validated by St. Patrick's College, Maynooth) has been delivered in the Diocese.